With proper care and maintenance, the natural teeth that you have in your mouth will last a lifetime.

 The following video gives an animated example of how teeth can be removed and moved with orthodontics.

-This occurs when plaque releases toxins that irritate your gums, making them red, swollen and painful.
+Periodontitis occurs when bacteria in the plaque releases toxins that irritate your gums, making them red, swollen and painful.

-Over time this bacterial disease,breaks down the tissue, ligaments and bone that holds the tooth in place within the jaw.
+Over time this results in break down of the tissue, ligaments and bone that hold the tooth in place within the jaw.

-At the later stages of the disease, the tooth is unable to remain firmly held within the socket.
+At the later stages of the disease, the tooth is unable to remain firmly held within the socket and becomes loose.
+Although this may not be painful, you may want to have these teeth to be removed to make it easier to eat (for example).

 Brush twice a day for 2 minutes and floss once a day too, then you are on a good path.